clacdesdoigts/python-assessment/README.md

 This repository provides a basic structure to get you started.
 You can modify it as needed.

 1. Clone this repository
+2. Make sure to have python 3.11.11 installed
-2. Create a virtual environment and install dependencies
+3. Create a virtual environment and install dependencies
    ```
    python -m venv venv
    source venv/bin/activate  # On Windows: venv\Scripts\activate
    pip install -r requirements.txt
    ```
-3. Create a `.env` file with your OpenAI API key
+4. Create a `.env` file with your OpenAI API key
+5. ```uvicorn app:app --reload```
-4. Implement the required functionality
+6. Implement the required functionality
-5. Test your implementation

 ## Submission